TRiamder/Nasdaq-forecasting/README.md

 ## Next Steps

-- Testing the model on real-time data
+- Test the model on real-time data
-- Evolving the tuning process of the Trading Model into a rolling window approach
+- Test the effect of leverage on the strategy's risk-return profile, given the high Sharpe Ratio

 **Click [here](docs/technical_insights.md) to dive deeper into the technical aspects of the project**